Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 ### Localizing static data

-If you have static data in your application, such as a fixed list of order statuses that doesn't change without releasing a new version of the application, then you can specify the localized texts for this data in the standard application resources.
+If you have static data in your application, such as a fixed list of order statuses that don't change without releasing a new version of the application, then you can specify the localized texts for this data in the standard application resources.
 This allows you to use the **standard tools** for working with resources, as well as **standard processes** for getting those resources localized into various languages.

-In order to add the localized text for a header representing a static item, you need to add it to the resource file using the key `Enum_<Type>.<Id>`, where you use the header's `Type` and `Id` values respectively.
-For example, for various order statuses the default text resources and their translations in German and Spanish may look as follows.
+To add the localized text for a header representing a static item, you need to add it to the resource file using the key `Enum_<Type>.<Id>`, where you use the header's `Type` and `Id` values respectively.
+For example, for various order statuses, the default text resources and their translations in German and Spanish may look as follows.

 <Tabs groupId="res">
   <TabItem value="en" label="Resources.resx" default>